Anon0nyx/GunnaBeSomething/README.md

-# MyProject
+# C++ Efficient Web Server

 ## Overview
-MyProject is a versatile and modular web application, initially focused on building a robust C++ web server.
+This project is a versatile and modular web application, initially focused on building a robust C++ web server.
 This project aims to offer a clean, efficient, and flexible foundation for developing various web-based solutions.

 ## Features
 - Procedural C++ web server